michel-dance/minimal_python_aws_example_project/README.md

 * module entry point examples, so you can run your modules from the command line.
 * a pytest based testing framework.
 * example commands for various workflows.
+* A Dockerfile to allow module execution from Docker.
 * scripts to publish project to AWS CodeArtifact PyPi repo & AWS ECR Docker Registry.

 ## Developer Workflows ##